lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Under "Location", only "Observation boundary contains point" was implemented at the time this documentation was written.
 Recall that the central coordinates for the DC2 simulated sky region is "62, -37".

-Under "Timing", users can specify a range to apply to the image acquisition dates (this is only relvant for PVIs/calexps).
+Under "Timing", users can specify a range to apply to the image acquisition dates (this is only relevant for PVIs/calexps).

 Under "Spectral", users can provide a wavelength in, e.g., nanometers as a means of specifying the image band.